Diffraction Aided Wireless Positioning

-Further, they concluded that the MPCs observed at indoor locations resulted from interactions with the windows.
+In addition, they concluded that the MPCs observed in indoor locations were the result of interactions with windows.
 Our analysis of the diffraction paths in Section \ref{section_3D_edge_diffraction_half_plane} based on Fermat's principle of least time suggests that the first arriving paths at indoor locations are the result of diffraction from the window edges.
-Further, if we can estimate the path lengths of these diffraction paths, we could circumvent the problem of NLOS bias, thereby improving both 3D and Z-axis position estimates.
+Furthermore, if we can estimate the path lengths of these diffraction paths, we could circumvent the problem of NLoS bias, thereby improving both the 3D and z-axis position estimates.

 Our analysis starts by developing a simplified model of the building to model the diffraction MPCs.
-Based on this model, we develop insights about the signal propagation from the outdoor anchor to the indoor node.
-We also present results from realistic EM modeling software that uses raytracing to investigate the different signal propagation mechanisms and validate some of our insights.
+Based on this model, we develop insight into the propagation of the signal from the outdoor anchor to the indoor node.
+We also present results from realistic electromagnetic modeling software that uses raytracing to investigate different signal propagation mechanisms and validate some of our insights.